micmejia/bible-dump/NKJV/Deuteronomy/Deut 17.md

 ###### 1
-"You shall not sacrifice to the Lord your God a bull or sheep which has any [^a]blemish _or_ defect, for that _is_ an [^b]abomination to the Lord your God.
+"You shall not sacrifice to the Lord your God a bull or sheep which has any blemish _or_ defect, for that _is_ an abomination to the Lord your God.

 ###### 2
-"If there is found among you, within any of your [^c]gates which the Lord your God gives you, a man or a woman who has been wicked in the sight of the Lord your God, in transgressing His covenant,
+"If there is found among you, within any of your gates which the Lord your God gives you, a man or a woman who has been wicked in the sight of the Lord your God, in transgressing His covenant,

 ###### 3
 who has gone and served other gods and worshiped them, either the sun or moon or any of the host of heaven, which I have not commanded,

 ###### 4
 and it is told you, and you hear _of it,_ then you shall inquire diligently.
-And if _it is_ indeed true _and_ certain that such an [^d]abomination has been committed in Israel,
+And if _it is_ indeed true _and_ certain that such an abomination has been committed in Israel,

 ###### 5
 then you shall bring out to your gates that man or woman who has committed that wicked thing, and shall stone to death that man or woman with stones.